MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 Be sure to check the [roadmap](https://www.microsoft.com/en-ca/microsoft-365/roadmap?rtc=1) to stay on top of upcoming features in Teams.

-#### Is time clock export and download supported in Shifts?-FOLLOWUP
+#### Is time clock export and download supported in Shifts?

+At this time, time clock export and download are not supported in Teams.

 #### Can I export shift schedules from Shifts?